FelixOnline/v2/content/articles/2014-12-4-millions-injured-in-worst-friday-since-rebecca-black.md

 subtitle: >
   Is a six year queue worth it for 25% off?
 Jamie Dutton investigates
 date: "2014-12-04 19:29:15 +0000"

 # Attributes from Felix Online V1
 id: "4998"
 old_path: /tech/4998/millions-injured-in-worst-friday-since-rebecca-black
 aliases:
  - /tech/4998/millions-injured-in-worst-friday-since-rebecca-black
+imported: true
+comments:
+ - fitflop sandals singapore outletbuy fitflop online singapore httpfitflopsalesingapore2blogspotcomIm gone to convey my little brother that he should also visit this web site on regular basis to get updated from most uptodate newscollezione ray ban 2014 httpwwwtargettisportingclubititcollezionerayban201422662htmlAmazing issues here Im very glad to look your article Thanks a lot and I am taking a look forward to contact you Will you please drop me a mailpjs jas heren httpwwwn11nlnlpjsjasheren4342htmlTheres definately a great deal to find out about this issue I like all the points youve mademoncler baby down httptestnegrifirmancomitmonclerbabydown9174htmlwhere to buy fitflopsfitflop sale australia httpfitflopsaublogspotcombirkenstock australia salecheap birkenstock httpbirkenstocksaleaustraliablogspotcomThere are a variety of reasons though to feel optimistic as the Celtics groupie He has to be tend to be in stay at home d

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true